Composite bonding is one of the most popular cosmetic dental treatments in London – but it isn’t the right solution for everyone.

 - The best alternative depends on your bite, enamel condition, and cosmetic goals.

-💡 Quick Answer: The main alternatives to composite bonding are porcelain veneers, Invisalign (clear aligners), teeth whitening, and orthodontic treatment.
-Each addresses different cosmetic or structural concerns.
+💡 Quick Answer: The main alternatives to composite bonding are porcelain veneers, Invisalign or braces, teeth whitening, crowns, and in some cases replacement bonding.
+The right option depends on whether the main issue is colour, shape, alignment, damage or long-term durability.

 🧭 Jump to: